weaviate/weaviate-io/developers/weaviate/model-providers/transformers/embeddings-multimodal.md

 </Tabs>

 :::note Chose a container image to select a model
-To chose an model, select the [container image](#configure-the-integration) that hosts it.
+To chose a model, select the [container image](#configure-the-integration) that hosts it.
 :::

 ## Data import